Velir/dbt-ga4/README.md

 - Dynamic incremental partitions (Default) - This strategy queries the destination table to find the latest date available.
 Data beyond that date range is loaded in incrementally on each run.

 - Static incremental partitions - This strategy incrementally loads in the last X days worth of data regardless of what data is availabe.
 In certain cases, this improves performance because the `max(event_date)` does not need to be calculated dynamically.
-This is enabled when the `static_incremental_days` variable is set to an integers.
+This is enabled when the `static_incremental_days` variable is set to an integer.
 A setting of `3` would load data from `current_date - 1` `current_date - 2` and `current_date - 3`.
 Note that `current_date` uses UTC as the timezone.

 ## Frequency